cyruscsc/yardgrown/README.md

 This project uses MongoDB as the back-end database.
 There are two collections, `User` and `Listing`.
 As one user can have multiple listings, the `_id` field of a user is stored as the `userRef` in a listing to establish the relationship.

+All images are stored in Firebase storage, and the correspondent urls are stored in the MongoDB collections as strings.

 ### Schema Design

 ![YardGrown Schema Design](/images/yg-schema-design.svg)

 ## User Authentication

-The YardGrown app uses cookie-based JSON Web Token (JWT) and Google firebase authentication.
+The YardGrown app uses cookie-based JSON Web Token (JWT) and Google Firebase authentication.

 - Auth controller functions: `/server/controllers/auth.controller.js`